 Time to degree: 5 semesters

-Modality: residential, USC University Park campus, Los Angeles, CA, USA, and in internship locations around the world
+Modality: residential/in-person, USC University Park campus, Los Angeles, CA, USA, and in internship locations around the world

 USC’s interdisciplinary strengths